Skip to Main Content

 The Library provides access to a huge number of journals, magazines and conference proceedings.
-For web searching, incl.
-Google Scholar, we recommend installing a browser plugin like LibKey Nomad.
-This will make accessing full-text much easier.
-If you want to go above and beyond 'just Googling it', there are two highly-effective ways of accessing this type of literature:
+For web searching we recommend installing a browser plugin like LibKey Nomad.
+This will make finding academic sources much easier by signposting you to the full text of paid-for and open access resources.

 Google Scholar provides a broad search of scholarly literature.
 It covers multiple disciplines and sources.